JohannesPfeifer/DSGE_mod/README.md

 This mod-file shows how to estimate DSGE models using maximum likelihood in Dynare.

+## RBC_baseline.mod

+This file presents a baseline RBC model with TFP and government spending shocks, calibrated to US data from 1947Q4:2016Q1.
+The model setup is described in Handout_RBC_model.pdf and resembles the one in King/Rebelo (1999): Resuscitating Real Business Cycles, Handbook of Macroeconomics, Volume 1, and
+Romer (2012), Advanced macroeconomics, 4th edition.
+The driving processes are estimated as AR(1)-processes on linearly detrended data.

 ## RBC_capitalstock_shock.mod

 Implements a simple RBC model with a time t shock to the capital stock.